Alpha-Labs-Inc/Alpha-Signal/README.md

 <p>

 </p>
-Alpha Signal Crypto is a cutting-edge platform designed to provide real-time crypto signals, analytics, and market insights to traders and investors.
+Alpha Signal Crypto is a cutting-edge framework designed to provide real-time crypto signals, analytics, and market insights to traders and investors.
 Our mission is to empower users with actionable intelligence, leveraging advanced algorithms and expert analysis to help navigate the fast-paced world of cryptocurrency trading.

 ## Vision